 Planning Routes With Google Maps – Pros and Cons

-One of the biggest advantages of using Google Maps as a route planner is that it’s free.
+One of the biggest advantages of route planning on Google Maps is that it’s free.
 Plus, the Google Maps app comes pre-installed on most of today’s Android smart devices so you won’t have to install additional navigation apps on your delivery drivers’ smartphones.

 2. Routing Flexibility

-When planning a route on Google Maps, you can choose which types of directions you would like to get as per the mode of transportation you use.
+When doing route planning on Google Maps, you can choose which types of directions you would like to get as per the mode of transportation you use.
 You can get walking directions, driving directions, or information on public transport.
 Plus, you can even combine these modes to get a tailored route to get you to your destination.

 3. Street View

-One of the biggest advantages of using Google Maps as a route planner is the Street View feature that enables you to get a bird’s eye view of your route.
-You can virtually travel a route with Street View and see buildings along the way.
+One of the biggest advantages of route planning on Google Maps is the Street View feature that enables you to get a bird’s eye view of your route.
+You can virtually travel a route along planned Google Maps driving directions and see buildings along the way.
 This feature could be really useful for electricians, field service operations providers, etc., as it can help them identify the exact location of an electrical pole, junction box, or other equipment installed on the side of the road.

 4. Using GPS Without Internet

-The Google Maps multi-stop route planner has an offline mode that allows you to download maps so you can navigate them at a later moment without using the internet.
+The Google Maps multi-stop route planner has a GPS app offline mode that allows you to download maps so you can navigate them at a later moment without using the internet.
 This is especially useful for visiting geographical areas with poor or weak cell phone signal.

 5. Voice GPS Navigation

 If you decide to use Google Maps as your route planner for multiple stops, your drivers can navigate the planned routes using the voice GPS navigation.
-This will help them focus on the road, and not at their cell phones.
+The voice Google driving directions will help them focus on the road, and not at their cell phones.